Xinzhuo777/sparseinst-ovis/README.md

 #### Usage

-I use starts.ipynb to run sparseinst-ovis.
+Since uploading jupyter notebook to github is more of a hassle than I thought, I decided to put the starts code in the Chinese markdown file..
 I did the inference and training on colab.
 Due to some features of colab, I use a lot of absolute paths in my code to import some functions.
 You will need to make some modifications to the paths when you run them in other environments.Other code comments I will give those in stars.ipynb where possible.
 I will also improve some of my code later.

 For more detailed information,please check Chinese markdown.

 # sparseinst-ovis